 Noah’s Ark and Jesus’ Resurrection

-Then by comparing Exodus 12:2 to Esther 3:7 we find that the name of the first month was later changed from Abib to Nisan, the first month of the Jewish year.
+Now comparing Exodus 12:2 to Esther 3:7, we find that the name of the first month was later changed from Abib to Nisan, the first month of the Jewish year.

 In the first month, which is the month Nisan, in the twelfth year of King Ahasuerus, Pur, that is the lot, was cast before Haman from day to day and from month to month, until the twelfth month, that is the month Adar.
 (NASB) Esther 3:7

 Jesus died on Nisan 14 which is the Passover day, the day on which the passover lamb was killed.
 He died before the Sabbath rest which started in the evening at 6:00 pm (1800 hours).
-Then Jesus returned to life – resurrected – on the day on which Noah’s ark rested on Mount Ararat – Nisan 17.
-Hebrews 4 tells us that rest is also a symbol of one’s rest in God because we believe in Jesus Christ.
-Jesus made it possible for us to have our sins forgiven, and those who believe in Jesus Christ can finally rest because they have peace with God.
+Then Jesus was resurrected on Nisan 16 and not on the day Noah’s ark rested on Mount Ararat which was Nisan 17.

 Reference Links:Time To Rest!